 Service Request Details

 Here you will also see a log of all the messages that have been sent between your sales team and the customer.
+You will now see the customer name displayed on all incoming messages and will be able to see when your customer has/has not viewed your outgoing message(s).

 You can change the assignee on the service request by clicking on the currently assigned value.
 This will bring up a 'Change Assignment' panel for you to select a team member.